hangrybear666/09-devops-bootcamp__aws/README.md

     ./ec2-install-docker.sh
     ```

-1. To deploy a docker image

-    asd
+1. To build a local docker image, push it to a private docker hub repo and then automatically pull and run it on your EC2 instance

+    Simply run
+    ```
+    ./build-and-push-local-docker-img.sh
+    ./ec2-pull-and-run-docker-img.sh
+    ```

 ## Usage (Exercises)